 Planting Space Along Sidewalks

 Trees usually have one of two root types, either they have deep taproots or they have lateral, fibrous roots.
 Trees with deep taproots send their roots deep within the earth to seek out water and nutrients.
-Trees with fibrous, lateral roots spread their roots horizontally near the soil surface to absorb rain runoff from the tree’s canopy.
-These lateral roots can grow quite large and heave up heavy cement sidewalks.
+Trees with fibrous, lateral roots spread their roots horizontally near the soil surface to absorb rain runoff from the

 From the other perspective, concrete over these roots can prevent the roots from receiving rainwater, oxygen and other nutrients that trees need for survival.
 Therefore, it’s not a good idea from either perspective to plant shallow rooting trees too close to sidewalks.